Top 12 Utility Operator Skills to Put on Your Resume

 3. Water Treatment

 Water treatment is the process of making water safe for consumption and use by removing contaminants, pathogens, and harmful chemicals, and adjusting its properties to meet regulatory standards.
-For a Utility Operator, it involves managing these processes at a water treatment facility to ensure the provision of clean and safe water to the community.
+For a Utility Operator, it means running and tuning plant processes so the community gets clean, reliable water—every day.

 Why It's Important